Cognitive | Fluid Intelligence

 Raven's Progressive Matrices

 Raven's Progressive Matrices were developed by John C. Raven in 1936 at University College London.
-Raven designed the test to measure eductive ability — the ability to extract meaning from complex information and derive novel insights — which he identified as the core of general intelligence.
+Raven designed the test to measure eductive ability - The ability to extract meaning from complex information and derive novel insights - Which he identified as the core of general intelligence.
 The matrices were specifically designed to minimize the influence of education, language, and cultural knowledge, making them the most widely used culture-fair intelligence measure in the world.

 The original SPM (Standard Progressive Matrices) contains 60 items arranged in five sets of 12, increasing in difficulty.
 Variants include the Coloured Progressive Matrices (CPM, for children and elderly) and Advanced Progressive Matrices (APM, for high-ability adults).
-The test is used clinically, educationally, and in occupational settings across 180+ countries and has been translated into over 40 languages — though translation is largely irrelevant since the test contains no words at all.
+The test is used clinically, educationally, and in occupational settings across 180+ countries and has been translated into over 40 languages - Though translation is largely irrelevant since the test contains no words at all.

 Why Raven's Is Culture-Fair

-Most intelligence tests require language comprehension, cultural knowledge, or familiarity with specific academic content — meaning they measure a combination of intelligence and educational opportunity.
+Most intelligence tests require language comprehension, cultural knowledge, or familiarity with specific academic content - Meaning they measure a combination of intelligence and educational opportunity.
 Raven's matrices avoid this by using only abstract geometric patterns with no labels, no words, and no culturally specific content.
 All you need is the ability to recognize and reason about visual relationships.

 No language

-Zero text — works identically for all speakers
+Zero text - Works identically for all speakers

 No prior knowledge